tsegelnik/dictwrapper/README.md

 -->

 * `DictWrapper` is a tool to work with nested dictionaries
-* `Storage` is a map-like class supporing list as a key
+* `Storage` is a map-like class supporing list/set as a key and does not distinguish the order of the keys